President Biden wraps up his visit to wartime Israel with a warning against being 'consumed' by rage

-TEL AVIV, Israel (AP) — President Joe Biden swept into wartime Israel for an 7 1/2--hour visit Wednesday that produced a heaping dose of support for the Israeli people, a deal to get limited humanitarian aid into Gaza from Egypt and a warning not to allow rage over the deadly Hamas attack to consume them.
+TEL AVIV, Israel (AP) — President Joe Biden swept into wartime Israel for a 7 1/2-hour visit Wednesday that produced a heaping dose of support for the Israeli people, a deal to get limited humanitarian aid into Gaza from Egypt and a warning not to allow rage over the deadly Hamas attack to consume them.

 "I understand.
 Many Americans understand," Biden said as he wrapped up his stay in Tel Aviv, likening the Oct.
 7 Hamas attack to the attacks against the United States on Sept.
 11, 2001, that killed nearly 3,000 people.
 "You can't look at what has happened here ... and not scream out for justice," he said.